notaryproject/specifications/specs/signature-specification.md

 - Claims that MUST be processed by a verifier MUST be marked as critical.
 Some claims may be optional and critical, i.e. they MUST be processed by a verifier only if they are present.
 - Claims which are informational and do not influence signature verification MUST NOT be marked critical.

-The Notary Project requires the signature envelope to support the following signed attributes/claims.
+The Notary signature specification requires the signature envelope to support the following signed attributes/claims.

 #### Standard attributes

-- **Signing Scheme** (critical): A REQUIRED claim that defines the [Notary Project Signing Scheme](./signing-scheme.md) used by the signature.
+- **Signing Scheme** (critical): A REQUIRED claim that defines the [Notary Signing Scheme](./signing-scheme.md) used by the signature.
 This attribute dictates the rest of signature schema - the set of signed and unsigned attributes to be included in the signature.
 Supported values are `notary.x509` and `notary.x509.signingAuthority`.
 - **Signing Time**: A claim that indicates the time at which the signature was generated.
 Though this claim is signed by the signing key, it’s considered unauthenticated as a signer can modify local time and manipulate this claim.
 More details [here](#signing-time).
 This claim is REQUIRED and only valid when signing scheme is `notary.x509` .
 - **Authentic Signing Time** (critical): The authenticated time at which the signature was generated.
 This claim is REQUIRED and only valid when signing scheme is `notary.x509.signingAuthority` .
 More details [here](#signing-time).
 - **Expiry** (critical): An OPTIONAL claim that provides a “best by use” time for the artifact, as defined by the signer.
 More details [here](#expiry).